erbenmo/random-websites/README.md

-just some thing I found that might be useful one day..
+just something I found that might be useful one day..